hirayamnl/hiraya-coding-standards/README.md

 - Class names should be written in PascalCase.

 ### Defining class
 - You must put a newline before "{" in class definitions.
-Also "extends" and "implements" must be written on the same line as the class name.
+Also `extends` and `implements` must be written on the same line as the class name.
-- The "abstract"/"final"/"trait" keywords must come before class definition.
+- The `abstract`/`final`/`trait` keywords must come before class definition.
-- You must add an "Abstract" prefix to an abstract class name.
+- You must add an `Abstract` prefix to an abstract class name.
-- You must add an "Interface" suffix to an interface class name.
+- You must add an `Interface` suffix to an interface class name.
-- You must add a "Trait" suffix to a trait name.
+- You must add a `Trait` suffix to a trait name.
 ```php
 class ClassName extends AnotherClassName implements Interface
 {